 You can also press Ctrl + M to open the Context menu.
 Use the Previous and Next thumb keys to select the Book Information menu item, then press Enter or a cursor-routing key to activate it.

 Use the Previous and Next thumb keys to scroll through the available book information.
 Use the Left and Right thumb keys to pan the text left and right.

+Search on Wikipedia, on Wiktionary and in WordNet

+With the Library app, it is possible to obtain more information about a specific word by performing a search on Wikipedia, on Wiktionary or in WordNet.
+These 3 modules can be accessed via the Context menu of the app, or you can press the following shortcuts:

+Search on Wikipedia: Ctrl + Shift + W

+Search on Wiktionary: Ctrl + D

+Search in WordNet: Ctrl + Shift + D

+Note: You can obtain more information about these modules in the section “Modules available in multiple applications”.

 Adding, Navigating, Highlighting, and Removing Bookmarks

-Bookmarks are a useful way to keep your location within the book and allow you to return quickly to that position at a later time
+Bookmarks are a useful way to keep your location within the book and allow you to return quickly to that position at a later time, whether a physical position in a textbook or a time position in an audiobook.

 To open the Bookmark menu, press Alt + M. You can also press Ctrl + M to open the Context menu and select Bookmark Menu.